-The fabrication, testing, and construction of the pavilion took a five-week duration to be accomplished.
+The fabrication, testing, and construction of the pavilion took a five-week duration to be accomplished at the ETH Zurich.
 The designers are hopeful that their project, which was part of a research on the employment of robots in timber construction, will contribute to the development of robot-fabricated timber frame structures for houses and other large scale projects.
 Finally, the pavilion will be on display at the Zurich Design Biennale in September 2017.